peterkovgan/position-data-generator/README.md

 # position-data-generator

+Tags: UE, 3GPP, UE Mobility, UE trajectories, NWDAF

-This Generator uses actor pattern
+This Generator generates UE location trajectories

-to generate UE location trajectories (for 3gpp, 5G projects)
+(To emulate UE data for 3gpp, 5G projects)

-with certain variations from day to day
+Data includes certain UE behaviour variations (time/space) from day to day.

+Variations could be controlled and changed.

 That is (for example) useful to generate

-fake AMF-like data and try to employ ML algorithm
+fake AMF-UE-Location data in order to train/test ML algorithms, responsible for UE location prediction.

-on this data , predicting UE location.

-To configure see application conf..
+To configure: see application conf..

-To run  - run the Main object
+To run: run the Main object

 Example Trajectories: